ibm-cloud-docs/discovery-data/query-parameters.md

 ```
 {: codeblock}

-### passages.fields
+### `passages.fields`
 {: #passages_fields}

-A comma-separated list of fields in the index that passages will be drawn from.
-If this parameter is not specified then passages from all root-level fields are included.
+A comma-separated list of fields in the index that passages are drawn from.
+If this parameter is not specified, then passages from all root-level fields are included.

-You specify fields in both the `return` and `passages.fields` parameters.
+You can specify fields in both the `return` and `passages.fields` parameters.
 When you specify both parameters, each with different values, they are treated separately.

 For example, the request might include the parameters `"return": ["docno"]` and `"passages":{"fields": ["body"]`.
 The `body` field is specified in `passages.fields`, but not in `return`.
 In the result, passages from the document body are returned, but the contents of the body field itself is not returned.

-### passages.count
+### `passages.count`
 {: #passages_count}

 The maximum number of passages to return.
-The search will return fewer passages if that is the total number found.
+The search returns fewer passages if the specified count is the total number found.
 The default is `10`.
 The maximum is `100`.

-### passages.characters
+### `passages.characters`
 {: #passages_characters}

-The approximate number of characters that any one passage should have.
+The approximate number of characters that any one passage can have.
 The default is `400`.
 The minimum is `50`.
-The maximum is `2000`.
-Passages returned may be up to twice the requested length (if necessary) to get them to begin and end at sentence boundaries.
+The maximum is `2,000`.
+Passages that are returned can contain up to twice the requested length (if necessary) to get them to begin and end at sentence boundaries.

-## table retrieval
+## `table retrieval`
 {: #table_retrieval}

-If [Table understanding](/docs/discovery-data?topic=discovery-data-understanding_tables) is enabled in your collection, a `natural_language_query` will find tables whose content or context match a search query.
+If [Table understanding](/docs/discovery-data?topic=discovery-data-understanding_tables) is enabled in your collection, a `natural_language_query` finds tables with content or context that match a search query.

 Example query: